vorou/config/.atom/packages/advanced-open-file/README.md

 `Enter` to select the currently-highlighted item.

 If a directory has a plus symbol on the right side of its entry, clicking the symbol will add it as a project directory.
+You can also add a highlighted directory as a project directory using `Shift-Cmd-O`/`Ctrl-Alt-O`.

 `Cmd-Z`/`Ctrl-Z` will undo changes made to the current path, such as autocompletion or directory shortcuts.

+You can use the keybindings for splitting panes (`Cmd-k <Arrow Key>` by default) to open the selected path in a new split pane in the desired direction.

 ## Keybindings